Exscientia/physicsml/docs/source/pages/structure/physicsml_structure.md

 # PhysicsML structure

-The ``physicsml`` package is built on top of the ``molflux`` ecosystem (TODO: LINK) which provides a standard API for handling the different stages of machine learning pipelines (accessing datasets, featurising, splitting, building models, and computing metrics).
+The ``physicsml`` package is built on top of the ``molflux`` [ecosystem](https://exscientia.github.io/molflux/index.html) which provides a standard API for handling the different stages of machine learning pipelines (accessing datasets, featurising, splitting, building models, and computing metrics).

 Apart from that, it also handles and abstracts away the boilerplate code for training ``torch`` models via the ``lighthing`` integration ``molflux[lightning]``.
 For more info about ``lightning``, see their [documentation](https://lightning.ai/pytorch-lightning).